 Telehealth has gained widespread acceptance as an integral part of the healthcare delivery process thanks in great part to the COVID-19 pandemic.
 Most providers now have some level of virtual care offering woven into their standard workflows.
 The good news is that patients, for the most part, like having telehealth as an option.
 Even before the pandemic, 60% of U.S. households with broadband access said they were interested in receiving remote care.
 A poll conducted earlier this year found that 88% of Americans would like the option of telehealth visits after the pandemic has passed.
 It’s especially helpful for increasing access to high quality care in rural areas without having to travel long distances.

-Even as the pandemic rages on with the Delta variant, healthcare leaders are looking for new ways to maximize the use of telehealth technology throughout the care continuum.
+Healthcare leaders are looking for new ways to maximize the use of telehealth technology throughout the care continuum.
 This is a noble effort since virtual care has been shown to reduce readmissions and enhance patient outcomes, especially when used for remote patient monitoring.
 Telehealth is also increasingly used to proactively assess and effectively triage residents in skilled nursing, long-term, and home care environments.

 While these advances in telehealth are great accomplishments, telehealth’s impact could go so much farther if combined with a unified communications strategy designed around the patient—or UCaaS (Unified Communication as a Service).